exonum/exonum-doc/src/advanced/consensus/requests.md

 Send all transactions the node has from those that were requested, as separate messages.
 Transactions can either be already committed or be in the pool of unconfirmed transactions.
-If the node does not have any of the requested transactions, don't send anything.

 ### `RequestPrevotes`